scala-js/scala-js-website/doc/interoperability/facade-types.md

 Prior to 0.6.13, `extends js.GlobalScope` was used instead of `@JSGlobalScope`.
 `js.GlobalScope` is now deprecated.

+**Scala.js 1.x:** Also read [access to the JavaScript global scope](./global-scope.html).

 ## <a name="import"></a> Imports from other JavaScript modules

 **Important:** Importing from JavaScript modules requires that you [emit a module for the Scala.js code](../project/module.html).

-The previous sections on native classes and objects all load things from the JavaScript global scope (through zero or more property accesses from there).
+The previous sections on native classes and objects all refer to *global variables*, i.e., variables declared in the JavaScript global scope.
 In modern JavaScript ecosystems, we often want to load things from other *modules*.
 This is what `@JSImport` is designed for.
 You can annotate an `@js.native` class or object with `@JSImport` instead of `@JSGlobal` to signify that it is defined in a module.